DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - **Authentication**: verifies the subject’s identity by comparing one or more factors against a database of valid identities, such as user accounts
     - a core principle with authentication is that all subjects must have unique identities
     - identification and authentication occur together as a single two-step process
+    - users identify themselves with usernames and authenticate (or prove their identity) with passwords. ✏️NIST SP 800-­63B recommends users only be required to change their password if their current password is compromised.
+They do not recommend that users be required to change their password regularly at any interval.
-    - users identify themselves with usernames and authenticate (or prove their identity) with passwords.
-Note: The practice of salting passwords (Salted hashes are stored and compared to passwords after they are salted and hashed) was specifically introduced to thwart rainbow table attacks, but it also thwarts the effectiveness of offline dictionary and brute-­force attacks.
+    - Note: The practice of 🔥salting passwords (Salted hashes are stored and compared to passwords after they are salted and hashed) was specifically introduced to thwart rainbow table attacks, but it also thwarts the effectiveness of offline dictionary and brute-­force attacks.
 - 5.2.1 Identiy management (IdM) implementation
     - Identity and access management is a collection of processes and techologies that are used to control access to critical assets; it's purpose is the management of access to information, systems, devices, and facilities
     - Identity Management (IdM) implementation techniques generally fall into two categories: